TOP EXPERIENCE

 Cusco / Cusco

-5 Reasons why travelers are choosing Yapa in 2025
+5 reasons why travelers are choosing Yapa in 2025

 Detailed Itinerary

-Day 1: Cusco – Km 82 – Ayapata Camp
+Cusco – Km 82 – Ayapata Camp

 Early Morning